opendaylight/docs/docs/release-notes/projects/serviceutils.rst

 * **Developer Guide(s):**

-  The project was spun off from GENIUS, and most of the assocaited documentation is still with GENIUS.
+  The project was spun off from GENIUS, and most of the associated documentation is still with GENIUS.

   * :doc:`Developer Guide <genius:index>`